|Created:||19 Sep 2019||Updated:||21 Jan 2021|

 To enable weekly/monthly timesheets, go to Administration » Plugins » Additional plugins » Timesheets » Configure » Enabled periods (select periods).

 Timesheets are designed for weekly reporting (one week is displayed).
-The start date is always set to the first working day of your working calendar (e. g.
-Monday) and the end date to the last working day of the working calendar (e.g. Friday).
+The start date is always set to the first working day of the week as per your working calendar (e.g. Monday) and the end date to the last day of the week (Sunday).

 Timesheets work perfectly when you have a similar set of projects/tasks that you work on every week because this set of tasks can be copied from one week to another (more details below).
 Needless to say, it is not a big problem if the set of tasks is completely different every week.